thyecust/coqwiki/readme.md

 - function type: syntax like `forall ident: type1, type2`, denote the product type of variable `ident` of type `type1` over `type2`.
   1. if `ident` is used in `type2`, this is a dependent product
   2. if `ident` is not used in `type2`, this is a non-dependent product, alse written as `forall _: A, B` or `A -> B`, used to denote both propositional implication and function types.
+- assumption: extend the global environment with axioms, parameters, hypotheses or variables. bind ident with type.

 ## definitions

+- definition: extend the global environment by associating names to terms.

 ```coq
 (* https://coq.inria.fr/library/Coq.Init.Datatypes.html *)